SpektraSystems/Check-Point-Labs/README.md

 3. Once registration is completed, Click on **Launch Lab WHEN** you’re ready to start the lab.
 Note that the lab environment provisioning will start as soon as you click on Launch Lab.
 So you should do this only once you’re ready.

   ![](images/image2.png)

+4. This will start provisioning the lab environment.
+Note that this can take up to 15 to 20 minutes for the lab environment provisioning to finish.
+You can close this web browser if you wish to, you’d get another email with lab details once provisioning is completed.